 What Is a Foreign LLC?

-What Are the Repercussions for NOT Registering a Foreign LLC?
+What Are the Repercussions of NOT Registering a Foreign LLC?

 How Do I File for a Foreign LLC?

-Along with your certificate of registration, you’ll also need to file a certified copy of the articles of organization from your primary state, or a Certificate of Good Standing.
+Most states also require a certified copy of the Articles of Organization or a Certificate of Good Standing from your home state.
+This is to confirm that your business is valid and well-maintained in its primary state.
 Once you’re ready to file the correct documents for your state, you will also need to pay some sort of filing fee.
-In general, these fees are higher to form foreign LLCs than they are for domestic LLCs.
+In general, foreign LLC fees are often slightly higher than those for domestic ones.